Way of Working¶

 Most of the time these are coded by a single developer, with additional review / testing from peers as part of the PR process.
 On occasion a few developers may directly collaborate on the code changes and can pull / push to / from each other's branches, or share updates in other ways.

-master therefore always represents the "best so far" code, ideally in a "ready to release" state, through build automation, testing and peer pressure.
+main therefore always represents the "best so far" code, ideally in a "ready to release" state, through build automation, testing and peer pressure.
 Everyone benefits from the latest code changes and any divergence between a developer's environment and

-master is minimized.
+main is minimized.

 Sometimes, however, there is a need to coordinate a larger piece of work in a team of developers who need the ability to: